SebastianGlavind/SebastianGlavind.github.io/_pages/cv.md

 Awards
 ====
-* 2019 best paper award of the journal Civil Engineering and Environmental Systems ([link](https://think.taylorandfrancis.com/journal-prize-civil-engineering-and-environmental-systems-best-paper-award/))
+* 2019 Best paper award of the journal Civil Engineering and Environmental Systems ([link](https://think.taylorandfrancis.com/journal-prize-civil-engineering-and-environmental-systems-best-paper-award/))
-* Session award of Network and Data Security at the 4th International Conference on System Reliability and Safety (ICSRS2019; [link](http://www.icsrs.org/icsrs19.html))
+* 2019 Session award of Network and Data Security at the 4th International Conference on System Reliability and Safety (ICSRS2019; [link](http://www.icsrs.org/icsrs19.html))

 Achievements
 ====